 While addressing each of these steps may seem overwhelming or costly, this holistic approach is a true long-term investment.
 Clearly, quality goes far beyond compliance and requires each component to be addressed appropriately.

 The cost of poor quality can damage a company beyond repair.
 If a company is not formally tracking its losses, it should be.
 Everyone can share in CoQ reporting, placing all operators on the same page regarding expectations.
-The bottom line tends to look much better when a business eradicates the extra time spent reworking poorly made products, dealing with customer complaints, paying off warranties, lawsuits, and cutting into schedules.
+The bottom line tends to look much better when a business eradicates the extra time spent reworking poorly made products, dealing with customer complaints, paying off warranties, lawsuits, and cutting into schedules that way your employees can focus on the KPIs that matter.
 If your company is still looking at the cost of quality as a compliance issue, then there is much below the surface that can and should be addressed.